 - Boost your Vitamin D levels by spending time outdoors each day in the sun and in nature, which is beneficial for boosting relaxation and controlling stress.

-2. Anti-Inflammatory Diet
+2. Adopt an Anti-Inflammatory Diet

 Diet plays an important role in managing your cognitive health and your gut-brain connection.
 Gut-related and intestinal problems can increase inflammation, which can affect how well your organs work, including your brain.
 This can contribute to issues such as depression, fatigue, anxiety, and lack of concentration/focus.